 Do It Yourself!

 Feeling inspired to try it yourself?
 Facebook has made it easier than ever to create personal fundraising campaigns for your favorite non-profit.
 Helping raise money for Care and a Cure is now as easy as making a social media post.
 Since this program's start in 2018, our generous community has raised over $70,000!
-See other successful campaigns for MDF.
+See other successful campaigns for Myotonic.